 The trial judge found that Mr Spence was a candid witness.
 While Mr Spence’s evidence was accepted, he observed the accident from some distance away (albeit on a flat, straight road).

-Ms Finn stated that she observed her son indicate approximately 300 meters before the premises while checking his rear-vision mirror and applying the brakes a few times before coming to a stop.
+Ms Finn stated that she observed her son indicate approximately 300 metres before the premises while checking his rear-vision mirror and applying the brakes a few times before coming to a stop.
 She also stated that she checked the left-hand side mirror and observed a white Toyota Hilux coming towards them.
-Ms Finn observed a parked red vehicle approximately 200 meters ahead of them on the left-hand side of the road.
+Ms Finn observed a parked red vehicle approximately 200 metres ahead of them on the left-hand side of the road.
 She did not observe a red vehicle pass them on the shoulder of the road.

 The trial judge considered that it was likely that Ms Finn observed Mr Finn taking precautions while slowing the vehicle.
 The trial judge accepted that it was likely that Ms Finn looked in the left-side mirror and saw the Toyota Hilux travelling behind.
 Although the trial judge considered that Ms Finn was an honest witness with a reasonable recollection, it was noted that she was pursuing her own claim against the plaintiff and was therefore not an independent witness.

-Mr Finn gave evidence that approximately 200 meters before the premises, he put his blinker on and started slowing down before coming to a complete stop.
+Mr Finn gave evidence that approximately 200 metres before the premises, he put his blinker on and started slowing down before coming to a complete stop.
 He stated that he was watching oncoming traffic and then looked in his rear vision mirror and saw the Toyota Hilux behind them.
 He did not observe a red vehicle between them and the Toyota Hilux at any point.

 The trial judge found the plaintiff to be a very candid witness.
 The trial judge accepted that he saw the Toyota Hilux in his rear-vision mirror but was otherwise watching for oncoming traffic.